 With no stops, the 72-mile drive around Lake Tahoe takes about 3 hours.
 With stops, particularly if you stop for a nice meal or hike: prepare to spend at least 6-7 hours driving around the lake.
 If you need to get gas, fill up in Tahoe City, Kings Beach (where I did), or in South Tahoe; options are limited on the east & west sides of the lake.

 Logan Shoals Vista

 1. Emerald Bay

-We’re starting on the south side of the lake, at Tahoe’s most famous viewpoint of all: Emerald Bay.
-This is arguably the most scenic part of the lake, with famous Vikingsholm Castle on the shores of the beach & Fannette Island striking an iconic shadow in the middle of the bay.
-Things to do here include: hike one of the many trails above Emerald Bay (such as Eagle Falls or Bayview Trail), take photos along the roadside (there are several turn-outs), park & hike down to the bay, visit Vikingsholm Castle, or swim out to Fannette Island & hike up to the little tea house on top of the island.
+We’ll start at Tahoe’s most famous viewpoint: Emerald Bay.
+This is one of the most scenic parts of the lake, with famous Vikingsholm Castle on the shoreline, & Fannette Island striking an iconic shadow in the middle of the bay.
+Things to do here include: hike one of the trails above Emerald Bay (such as Eagle Falls or Bayview); take photos along the roadside (there are several turn-outs); park & hike down to the bay; visit Vikingsholm Castle; or swim out to Fannette Island & hike up to the little tea house on top of the island.